Murcklack/Cfg-null-alias/README.md

 Lines:63-67 some cool commands

-Lines:71-75  no shadows while flashlight off
+Lines:71-75  no shadows while flashlight off(by Murcklack)